 All children and young people in Scotland are now expected to regularly access their learning through experience of the outdoors.
 Curriculum for Excellence indicates that outdoor learning experiences are best delivered through a combination of school-based outdoor learning and residential programmes.

-SYHA Youth Active Grants offer a part funding opportunity towards school and youth groups staying at any SYHA location.
-Many young people living in a rural location have never had the opportunity to stay in a city location, a place they may consider attending college or university later in life.
-On the other side many city residents have never had the experience of walking up a green hillside to get a full view of the loch; we want to help by offering an opportunity to do so.
+The Hostelling Scotland Explorer Fund offer a part funding opportunity towards school and youth groups staying at any Hostelling Scotland location.
+Many young people have never had the opportunity to explore Scotland, never leaving the area that they call home; we want to help by offering an opportunity to do so.

-Teachers and youth group leaders have seen a real, long term benefit to their young people taking part in an SYHA Youth Programme.
-Find out more here.
+Teachers and youth group leaders have seen a real, long term benefit to their young people taking part in a Hostelling Scotland Youth Programme, find out more here.

 Support for Leaders